wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 ### Enabling 3rd party access for one-time deployment of software

-In another example, an organization may deploy and configure a version of their software in a customer’s account, requiring write access for the period of time for the deployment.
+In another example, an organization may deploy and configure a version of their software in a customer's account, requiring write access for the period of time for the deployment.

 #### Implementing with Azure Resource Manager